flordimonaco/BaSP-M2023/README.md

 and we also got used to GitHub pages, so here it goes my link: https://flordimonaco.github.io/BaSP-M2023/Week-04/index.html

+## _WEEK 05_

+JavaScript is now with us!
+And this week's challenge is to solve some exercises in js format.
+Let's hope it's a good one for me 😬

 # Hope you like it!